SanliFaez/OS4Physicists/Assignments/Podcast_reflections/Question_ep1_ethos.md

 	+ Avoiding multi-disciplinary work
 	+ Avoiding team collaborations
 	+ Not publishing negative results
-5. Which of the following is not included in the credibility cycle describe by Latour and Woolgar?
+5. Which of the following is not included in the credibility cycle described by Latour and Woolgar?
 	+ Money
 	+ Data
 	+ Societal relevance